 The perils associated with drinking and driving have been known for decades.
 Accidents due to the diminished cognitive abilities of an impaired driver, their delayed reaction times, or loss of balance and blurred vision have been well documented.
 However, the problem does not seem to be going away, and the number of accidents related to driving while under the influence has not decreased.
 Sadly, when the accident involves a truck, the losses and injuries tend to be even more catastrophic.
-If you or a loved one have sustained injuries in an accident with a truck driver who was under the influence, please reach out to the expert truck accident attorneys from the law firm of Ogg, Murphy & Perkosky in Pittsburgh.
+If you or a loved one have sustained injuries in an accident with a truck driver who was under the influence, please reach out to the experienced truck accident attorneys from the law office of Ogg, Murphy & Perkosky in Pittsburgh.
 You have legal rights, and we will fight on your behalf.

 What You Should Do After Being Injured in An Accident with An Intoxicated Truck Driver